itsroops/vcf_comp_with_gold_standard/README.md

 Mandatory files required are:
 1. The set of VCF files stored in a single folder and all ending with .vcf extension.
 If the vcf files are in a compressed form, please decompress the files and keep it in .vcf extension only.
-2. A genome reference fasta file
+2. A genome reference fasta file ending with .fasta extension
 3. A bed file ending with .bed extension.
 4. A gold standard file ending with .vcf extension